Top 5 Christmas chemical experiments

 First, you synthesize silver(I) oxide (the brown precipitate) and then dissolve it in ammonia.
 It yields the target substance – silver diamine hydroxide [Ag(NH₃)₂]OH – needed to create a mirror-like film.
 Further, you add glucose to reduce the silver, which precipitates out and forms a beautiful shiny coating.

 Make sure to wear protective gloves when conducting this experiment.

 In order to make a silver tree, you’ll need:

-- A copper tree (copper plates folder into a Christmas tree figure);
+- A copper tree (copper plates folded into a Christmas tree);

 - A beaker.

 How to make a silver Christmas tree:

 - Set the copper tree in the beaker;